jgrahnen/flock-sim/README.md

 and watch them flit about.
 This combination of parameters should provide a reasonable compromise between the various components of Boid behavior.
-Users with more recent systems may wish to scale all the parameters down, since there is no limit on frame rate and the simulation may move too fast otherwise.
+Users with more recent systems may wish to scale all the parameters down, since there is no limit on frame rate and the simulation may move too fast.
 On the other hand, a more powerful machine will work great for increasing the number of Boids.

 There are 5 parameters that control the simulation:

-1. **Number of boids**.
+1. **Number of Boids**.
 Default setting is 100.
 The simulation algorithm scales _extremely_ poorly (O(N^3) in the number of Boids), so large settings may not work that well.